TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 ### D --> We've implemented a retry + progressive backoff mechanism

-> 1 --> **We wanted to implement some sort of error handling** mechanisms.
+> 1 --> **We were adamant on implementing some sort of error handling mechanisms:-
 >
-> Point 1 --> It **helps me with the application's availability**.
-We'll be confident that **despite of temporary setbacks, our application will be well-equipped to run reliably** without any significant downtime
+> Point 1 --> Something that assures us that **despite of temporary setbacks or transient errors, our application will still be well-equipped to run reliably**
 >
+>  ➡️ **We'll maintain a good level of Operational stability + Service continuity 👍**
+>
-> Point 2 -->
+> Point 2 --> Have a backoff mechanism in place, that progressively increases the time interval between two succesive

 **What did we achieve ?
 Strong availability + reliability** ✅